 Step 1: Stone Floor Restoration

-The process begins with restoration by a skilled tradesperson, such as a stone expert from Mid America Metals.
+The process begins with restoration by a skilled tradesperson, such as a stone expert from Mid America Specialty Services.

 The individual you hire should be a stone expert with the knowledge, experience, and equipment to do the job right.

 Stone floor restoration may include stripping away old coatings and diamond honing to remove scratches, lippage, and other prior damage to your floor.
-This step is necessary “to bring the floor back to a maintenance condition,” according to Tim Leanhart of Mid America Metals.
+This step is necessary “to bring the floor back to a maintenance condition,” according to Tim Leanhart of Mid America Specialty Services.

 Step 2: Apply an Updated Stone Floor Maintenance System